EvSecDev/SCMP/README.md

 - Deploy manually via specifying commit hash
 - Easy recovery from partial deployment failures
 - One-time manual deployment to specific hosts and/or specific files
+- Fail-safe file deployment - automatic restore of previous file version if any remote failure is encountered
 - Deploy all (or a subset of) relevant files (even unchanged) to a newly created remote host
-- Fail-safe file deployment - automatic restore if any remote failure is encountered (with the failtracker option)
 - Concurrent SSH Connections to handle a large number of remote hosts (and option to limit concurrency)
 - Support for regular SSH servers (if you don't want to use the Deployer program)
-- Key-based SSH authentication (by file or ssh-agent)
+- Key-based SSH authentication (by file or ssh-agent, per host or all hosts)
 - Password-based Sudo command escalation
 - Create new repositories
 - Collect configurations from existing systems to bootstrap the local repository